cowleyjosh/WebAPI-Sprint/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.

+Express is like react for the backend and adds functionality for routing and middleware support

 - [ ] Describe Middleware?

+an array of functions that tat are executed in the order they ar eintroduced

 - [ ] Describe a Resource?

+resource is an object  that has supported actions such as CRUD

 - [ ] What can the API return to help clients know if a request was successful?

+HTTP response codes ( 200, 400, 404, 500 etc...)

 - [ ] How can we partition our application into sub-applications?

+partititon out sections of codes using routers and use the reruire keyword to import the files

 ## Project Setup